-Investor visas are granted to immigrant investors who intend to develop new commercial opportunities in the U.S. to benefit the American economy via the job creation.
-Investor visas are also referred to as immigrant entrepreneur visas or EB-5 visas.
-Each year, just over 7 percent of all employment-based visas issued are granted to immigrant entrepreneurs.1
+Investor visas, often known as EB-5 visas, are granted to immigrant investors aiming to create new commercial opportunities in the U.S. that benefit the American economy through job creation.
+Each year, a small fraction, just over 7%, of all employment-based visas are allocated to these immigrant entrepreneurs.

 Qualifications for Investor Visas

-To qualify as an immigrant investor, applicants must invest at least:
+To be eligible as an immigrant investor, one must invest:

-• $500,000 (U.S.) in a qualifying business or commercial enterprise located in a rural area or in an area with high unemployment rates (i.e., a “targeted area” in the eyes of the USCIS) without borrowing money.
+- $500,000 (U.S.) in a business in a rural or high unemployment area, termed as a “targeted area” by USCIS, without loans.

-Every year, the U.S. government is authorized to grant up to 10,000 EB-5 immigrant visas to individuals who intend to make a qualifying investment.
-Under the law, half of these (i.e., up to 5,000 investor visas) can be issued to immigrant investors making qualifying regional investments.
+Annually, the U.S. government can issue up to 10,000 EB-5 visas to qualifying investors.
+Legally, half of these can be allocated to those making regional investments.

 Investor Visa Categories: Types of Investor Visas